bojand/fsto-2018-grpc/slides.md

 # DEALING WITH CHANGE

 - Name of fields are less important than field numbers
+- Do not change the type or number of a field
 - Adding fields is safe
-- Do not change the type or number of a field
 - Deprecate a field before removal
-- Do not reuse a field number unless absolutely sure
+- Reuse a field number if absolutely sure
 - Be aware of the default values for the data types
 - If you need a version set it in package name
   * Ex: `company.service.v1`